Saskatchewan Highway 904

-Highway 904 is a provincial highway in the north-west region of the Canadian province of Saskatchewan.
-It travels from the Highway 4 / Highway 224 in the Meadow Lake Provincial Park to north boundary of park at the edge of the Cold Lake Air Weapons Range.
-It intersects Highway 951 within the park.
-It is about 47 km long.
+Highway 904 is a provincial highway in the north-west region of Saskatchewan, Canada.
+The highway travels from the Highway 4 / Highway 224 intersection in Meadow Lake Provincial Park north to Highway 903 just west of Wepuskow Sahgaiechan Indian reserve and Keeley Lake.
+It is about 72 km long.

 Highway 904 was once Highway 104, a northerly extension of Highway 4; it was replaced in the early 1980s.